PM says ‘hard yards’ of Greenland security ahead as he welcomes Trump shift

 The pair met on the fringes of the World Economic Forum in Davos, Switzerland, where the US president said they “formed the framework of a future deal” for security in the Arctic region.

-“I think you will have noticed that the last few days have been incredibly serious in relation to big things happening on the world stage,” Sir Keir said.
+“I think you will have noticed that the last few days have been incredibly serious in relation to big things happening on the world stage,” Sir Keir told local residents on a visit to Hertfordshire on Thursday.

 “And you may have seen but it is a good thing that yesterday, the threat of tariffs against the United Kingdom was lifted and now we can start hard yards and finding a way forward on security in the Arctic, which may seem a long way away, pretty remote, but actually it does matter to all of us in terms of the safety and security of our country.